 8. Quantum Computing:

-Quantum technology is providing a new scope for the information processing.
-Recently, quantum technologies have been made available for public on the cloud.
+Quantum technology is providing new scope for information processing.
+Recently, quantum technologies have been made available for the public on the cloud.
 Quantum computing AI applications will lead to a large transformative impact on many industries, as they can provide solutions and answers to the problems that supercomputers couldn’t fix before.
-Major applications of quantum computing are expected in healthcare, trading , and in cyber security.
+Major applications of quantum computing are expected in healthcare, trading, and in cybersecurity.